 Author: Omid Vahdaty 19.9.2019

-How Can I monitor the costs breakdown in GCP BigQuery per user per query?
+How Can I monitor the costs breakdown in GCP BigQuery?

 In order to be able to get costs for jobs in a particular table, you can use BigQuery Audit Logs .
-You can create a BigQuery logging sink and then you can query the resulting table to get cost breakdowns, for example, like it is done in these examples , by creating a view on top of that.
+You can create a BigQuery logging sink and then, you can query the logs table to get cost breakdowns.

 How to parse the query logs data from StackDriver?